 In the end, however, it wasn’t my sudden inexhaustible energy that finished the fight.
 It was a gunshot, followed by a squeal of pain.

-Heads snapped that way, and I saw the girl, Pacer.
+Heads snapped that way, and I saw the girl, Pace.
 She was on one knee, holding a hand against her shoulder where the bullet had gone through.
 In front of her, Columbus was on the ground, clearly unconscious, while Sean half-lay and half-crouched in front of him.
 Vulcan was between them and the bitch herself, growling menacingly in spite of half a dozen dents spread over his metallic body.

 And behind them, Scout stood with her rifle raised.
 She waited another half-second, then pulled the trigger again.